RusticiSoftware/TinCanPython/README.md

     username: <username>
     password: <password>

-The pypitest contents of the .pyirc file are optional and are used for hosting to the test PyPI index.
+The pypitest contents of the `.pypirc` file are optional and are used for hosting to the test PyPI index.

 Update setup.py to contain the correct release version and any other new information.